thiagosantos1/AI_Pac_Man/README.md

   that means random walk through the make.
 However, it’s not actually 100% random, since it uses the idea of DFS.
 The ghost walks random, but around the Robot, keeping close.
 This make the world a little more challenging for the robot.

-# How to play the game
+# How does the Game works

 1) Some rules of the game:
 * Robot’s goal is to collect the bonus points(fruits) and to avoid walls and the ghosts.